Nephren17/multiagent_lowrankctrl/readme.md

 # Safe Control of Multi-Agent Systems with Minimal Communication

+This repository contains the code accompanying our IEEE CDC 2025 submission.

+The provided scripts reproduce the results presented in the Numerical Evaluation section of the paper.
+In particular, the code implements four experiments in which vehicles are required to start from an initial region (“start box”), remain within the safety constraints, and reach a designated terminal region (“end box”):
+- two vehicles, where one operates with small process noise while the other has large noise and limited control authority,
+- two vehicles, each having partial knowledge of its own state and partial information about the other vehicle,
+- two vehicles, where one vehicle has access to its absolute position while the other can only sense relative position,
+- four vehicles, where only one vehicle has absolute position information and the remaining three rely solely on relative sensing.
+In all scenarios, communication delays can be introduced and analyzed to study their effects on coordination and performance.

 ## Setup

  From the base directory of this repository, install dependencies with: